bing1980/Pro-Git/Chapter 4 -  Git on the Server.md

 The post-update hook that comes with Git by default runs the appropriate command (git update-server-info) to make HTTP fetching and cloning work properly.
 This command is run when you push to this repository (over SSH perhaps); then, other people can clone via something like:
 **$ git clone https://example.com/gitproject.git**
 ### The SSH Protocol
+A common transport protocol for Git when self-hosting is over SSH.
+This is because SSH access to servers is already set up in most places — and if it isn’t, it’s easy to do.
+SSH is also an authenticated network protocol and, because it’s ubiquitous, it’s generally easy to set up and use.
+To clone a Git repository over SSH, you can specify an ssh:// URL like this:
+**$ git clone ssh://[user@]server/project.git**
+Or you can use the shorter scp-like syntax for the SSH protocol:
+**$ git clone [user@]server:project.git**
+### The Git Protocol